Offer of Accommodation

 - Completion of Income and Eligibility Form.

 When we have confirmed that you are still eligible for accommodation and what your needs are, we will make you an offer of accommodation and arrange for you to view the property.

 We will also advise you of what the rent and bond is likely to be and any particular rules attached to the property e.g. if you are allowed a pet.

 You will be asked to attend a meeting with your Tenancy Officer that will see us go through your Tenancy Agreement in detail.
 Please allow at least one hour for this meeting.

 You will need to have paid your bond and two (2) weeks rent in advance before we have this meeting.
-You may be able to apply to the Housing Authority for their Bond Assistance Loan or you can pay in the Post Office using a rent card that Access Housing provides.
+You may be able to apply to the Department of Communities (Housing) for their Bond Assistance Loan or you can pay in the Post Office using a rent card that Access Housing provides.